Financial-Times/origami/components/o3-foundation/README.md

 ### Focus rings

-`o3-foundation` provides a focus rings that is visually consistent across all brands.
-The focus rings consist two rings that are black and white.
-By default the outer ring is black and the inner ring is white.
-If you are using inverse theme the rings will revert to white and black respectively.
-To revert the focus rings, use the `o3-revert-focus` class on the element.
+`o3-foundation` provides visually consistent focus rings across all brands.
+The focus rings consist of two rings: an outer black ring and an inner white ring.
+By default, the outer ring is black and the inner ring is white.
+However, if you are using an inverse theme, the colors will be inverted.
+Focus rings are automatically applied to `buttons`, `inputs`, `selects`, and `textareas`.

+If you need to apply a focus ring to a different element than the ones mentioned above, you can use the `o3-apply-focus-ring` class on that element.

+Users can also revert the focus rings by using the `o3-revert-focu`s class on the element.

+For other elements, such as links, text, and multiline text, we use focus as an outline.

 ### Fonts